BulletBoys (album)

-BulletBoys is the first album from the American glam metal band BulletBoys, released in 1988.
+BulletBoys is the debut album by the American rock band BulletBoys, released in 1988.
 The cover art is a copy of ".30 Bullet Piercing an Apple" by Harold Eugene Edgerton.
-The album features the hit "Smooth Up In Ya" as well as a cover of The O'Jay's song "For the Love of Money".
+The album features the hit "Smooth Up in Ya" as well as a cover of the O'Jay's song "For the Love of Money".
 The album reached No. 34 in the Billboard 200 chart and was certified gold in 1989 selling over 500,000 copies.

-UK-based Rock Candy Records reissued this album on CD in 2014.
+UK-based Rock Candy Records reissued the album on CD in 2014.